-- 1. In collaboration with the EEOAC, provide training on DEI, cultural competency, and elimination of bias for all members of the VCCCD community.
+- In collaboration with the EEOAC, provide training on DEI, cultural competency, and elimination of bias for all members of the VCCCD community.
 Such trainings will support a culture of mutual respect and be conducted on a regular basis of no less than every six months with a maximum of twelve months to elapse between trainings. - a.
 Year: Two - b.
 Responsibility: EEOAC and HR - c.
-Assessment of Initiative Effectiveness: Implement a post-training assessment for attendees to ensure principles are comprehended and properly applied. - 2.
+Measurement: Implement a post-training assessment for attendees to ensure principles are comprehended and properly applied. - 2.
 Commit to a formal diversity program that is part of the structure of the District and that will be adequately funded and supported by the District and college leadership. - a.
 Year: Three - b.
 Responsibility: EEOAC, Administration, HR, and the Board of Trustees - c.
-Assessment of Initiative Effectiveness: Budget and position prioritization and approval - 3.
+Measurement: Budget and position prioritization and approval - 3.
 Conduct DEI focused exit interviews with employees who voluntarily leave the District, maintain a database of such exit interviews, analyze the data for patterns impacting monitored groups, and implement concrete measures, such as but not limited to, that utilize this information to develop strategies to retain employees from underrepresented groups. - a.
 Year: Two - b.
 Responsibility: HR - c.
-Assessment of Initiative Effectiveness: Gather, compile, and analyze data trends related to employee turnover. - 4.
-Maintain a variety of programs to support newly hired employees such as mentoring, professional development, and leadership opportunities which focus on the creation of an equitable campus climate. - a.
+Measurement: Gather, compile, and analyze data trends related to employee turnover. - Maintain a variety of programs to support newly hired employees such as mentoring, professional development, and leadership opportunities which focus on the creation of an equitable campus climate. - a.
 Year: Three - b.
 Responsibility: HR and Administration - c.
-Assessment of Initiative Effectiveness: Survey employees and assess data pertaining to onboarding and professional development efforts
+Measurement: Survey employees and assess data pertaining to onboarding and professional development efforts